rednblkx/HomeKey-ESP32/docs/content/setup.md

 1. **Connect ESP32:** Connect your ESP32 development board to your computer using a USB cable.
 2. **Open esptool-js Page:** Navigate to the page below in your Chromium-based browser (Chrome, Edge, Brave, etc.):
     [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/)
 3. **Select Firmware File:** On the web page, you'll find an option to select your firmware file.
-Click "Choose File" and select the appropriate `*-firmware-merged.bin` file you downloaded earlier.
+Click "Choose File" and select the appropriate `*.firmware.factory.bin` file you downloaded earlier.
 4. **Select Serial Port:** Click the "Connect" button.
 A pop-up will appear asking you to select the serial port for your ESP32.
 Choose the correct port and click "Connect".
 5. **Change Flash Address:** Ensure the Flash Address is set to `0x0`.
 6. **Flash Device:** Once connected, click the "Program" button.